athma25/psf_comp_SI/README.md

 4. Run *nospace_summary.sh* to run k-means clustering for each repeatition of a parameter combination.
 Code requires *batch_name*, *run_numbers* and *repeatition number*.

 ## Codes tested in wsl2 with Ubuntu 20.04.6 and R3.6.3.
 MATLAB 2023a and Mathematica 13.3 installed in Windows 11
-## Update: Jan 2024.
+## Update: April 2024.
 Codes work in MATLAB 2022a and Mathematica 14.0